 • Constructing roads, bridges and culverts, and maintaining these features;

-• Maintaining roads in winter, including snow removal and salting;
+• Maintaining roads in winter, including snow removal and ice control;

 • Conducting preventative, roadside and gravel road maintenance; and